Abhimanam: Plot

-The film begins with Venu, a graduate, civilized by the efforts of his impoverished mother, Lakshmi Kanthamma.
-He falls for his colleague Radha and approaches her wealthy father, who takes the proposal with his mother.
+The film begins with Venu, a graduate, educated by the efforts of his impoverished mother, Lakshmi Kanthamma.
+He falls for his colleague Radha and with his mother takes a marriage proposal for her to her father.
 Thereupon, he affronts them due to the status barrier.
-As a result, Radha knits Venu against her father's wishes.
+As a result, Radha weds Venu against her father's wishes.
 Radha is unable to acclimatize to poverty and is haughty towards them.
 Moreover, she could not admit the dominance and derision of Venu's sister Kamala.
-Meanwhile, Venu acquires a job as a bank officer and resides in the city.
+Meanwhile, Venu is hired as a bank officer and resides in the city.
 Since Radha is restricted, Lakshmi Kanthamma and Kamala stay back.
 At that juncture, Venu meets his childhood friend OS Rao & his wife Suguna as neighbors.
 Currently, Venu cannot bear to spend on Radha and cannot allocate the budget for his mother.
-Hence, the lenders auction their houses for debt.
-So, helplessly, Lakshmi Kanthamma and Kamala reach Venu, where Radha humiliates them.
+Hence, the lenders auction their house for debt.
+The homeless Lakshmi Kanthamma and Kamala reach Venu, where Radha humiliates them.
 Once, when Venu is in camp, she attributes a heist to Kamala, which makes them leave the house.
 On the way, Lakshmi Kanthamma encounters an accident made by Kaasulu who shelters them, without the choice of his stingy father Singaraju Lingaraju a millionaire, and Kaasulu crushes Kamala.
 Soon after the return, Venu realizes the fact and searches for his family.
 During that time, Radha misuses his bank treasure for her false prestige.
 Grief-stricken Venu turns back, detects Radha's offense, rebukes, and gets arrested.
 Fourthly, Radha seeks her father's help, which he denies, but later steps in after perceiving the value of love and affection through Suguna.
 Because of the plight, Lakshmi Kanthamma attempts a theft at Lingaraju's house, which Kaasulu notices allows the required amount.
 Right now, she secretly hands it over to Rao and proceeds to commit suicide but is caught by the police.
 Eventually, Lingaraju identifies the theft, forcibly takes Kamala to the Police Station when Kaasulu arrives, and admits the truth.
 By the time Rao acquits Venu when Radha arrives, they also learn about the presence of Lakshmi Kanthamma therein.
 At last, Radha pleads for pardon, and even Lingaraju repents.
 Finally, the movie ends on a happy note with the marriage of Kaasulu & Kamala.